 In March 2022, the Federal Reserve increased its benchmark interest rate by 25 basis points as a key tool to help reduce inflationary pressures.
-This first increase was followed by six additional increases in the Federal Reserve's benchmark interest rates in 2022 (50 basis points in May 2022, 75 basis points in each June 2022, July 2022, September 2022 and November 2022, and 50 basis points in December 2022) which resulted in a total increase of 425 basis in 2022.
-In 2023, there were 4 additional increases in the Federal Reserve benchmark interest rate of 25 basis points each in February 2023, March 2023, May 2023 and July 2023, which resulted in a total increase of 100 basis points in 2023.
-The accumulated increase of 525 basis points in the Federal Reserve's benchmark interest rates since the first quarter of 2022 contributed to the increase in net interest income the Company experienced in 2023.
+This first increase was followed by six additional increases in the Federal Reserve's benchmark interest rate which resulted in a total increase of 425 basis in 2022.
+In 2023, there were four additional increases in the Federal Reserve benchmark interest rate, which resulted in a total increase of 100 basis points in 2023.
+Meanwhile, in 2024, the Federal Reserve cut the benchmark interest rate three times during the year which resulted in a decrease of 100 basis points in 2024.

-In 2023, we had higher average balance of loans compared to the same period last year, which we attribute to our relationship-driven culture.
-In addition, our asset sensitive position enabled us to partially offset, via repricing of variable-rate loans, the incremental cost of deposits and other interest-bearing liabilities we recorded during 2023.
+In 2024 we had higher average balance of loans compared to the same period last year, which we attribute to our relationship-driven culture.
+In addition, although we have an asset sensitive position, we partially offset the decrease in rates via repricing of the deposits and the loan production during 2024.
 See discussions further below for more details.